carbon-design-system/carbon-components-svelte/CONTRIBUTING.md

 Reference classes through `$prefix` (`.#{$prefix}--breadcrumb`), never a literal `.bx--…`.

+Do not use `:has()`.
+It exceeds the Svelte 5 browserslist baseline (Firefox 83/Safari 14) the CSS targets, and Lightning CSS cannot prefix or polyfill it.
+Mark parents explicitly instead (for example a `hasLeftIcon` prop emitting a marker class).
+Same rule for any selector newer than that baseline.

 Wrap output in `@include exports("name")` so a partial imported by multiple theme entry files emits its rules only once.

 Document the mixin with SassDoc (`/// @access private`, `/// @group components`).